SezanMert/SezanMert.github.io/_pages/cv.md

 * **Graduate Researcher at CCN Lab** - National Magnetic Resonance Research Center (UMRAM)
   * *Duration:* September 2022 - Ongoing
   * *Supervisor:* Asst.
 Prof. Burcu A. Ürgen
-  * Computational modeling of attentional load on biological motion perception with fMRI data.
+  * Analysis of the effects of attentional load on biological motion perception with fMRI data and Dynamic Causal Modeling.
   * Coding a pilot EEG experiment for perception of real actions and attentional processes on them.

 * **Teaching Assistant in Signals and Systems Course** - Dept. of EEE at Bilkent University
   * *Duration:* September 2022 - Ongoing
+  * Coordinating with fellow TAs and organizing the division of responsibilities as the coordinator TA.
-  * Assisting lab sessions.
+  * Creating content for lab manuals and assisting lab sessions.
   * Preparing and conducting the recitation hours.

 * **Undergraduate Research Assistant at CCN Lab** - National Magnetic Resonance Research Center (UMRAM)
   * *Duration:* September 2021 - September 2022
   * *Supervisors:* Asst.
 Prof. Burcu A. Ürgen, Sena Er Elmas & Hüseyin Elmas
-  * Time-frequency analysis on intracerebral EEG data.
+  * Time-frequency and coherence analysis on intracerebral EEG data.
   * Visualization of Representative Similarity Analysis results.
   * Assisting EEG data collection.

 Skills
 ======
 * **Programming Languages:** Python, MATLAB, C++, JavaScript, Java, SQL, C, Verilog (ordered according to proficiency and experience)
-* **Software & Tools:** PsychoPy, MNE-Python, EEGLAB, Psychtoolbox, LaTeX, LabView, LTSpice, Quartus (ordered according to proficiency and experience)
+* **Software & Tools:** PsychoPy, MNE-Python, EEGLAB, Psychtoolbox, SPM12, LaTeX, LabView, LTSpice, Quartus (ordered according to proficiency and experience)

 Publications
 ======